 An Aircraft Dispatch/Kneeboard form is used for efficient initial attack mobilization followed up by an IROC resource order as soon as possible.
-The NWCG Aircraft Dispatch/Kneeboard form (PMS 250) can be found under Aviation Forms on the NRCC website at:
+The NWCG Aircraft Dispatch/Kneeboard form (PMS 250) can be found under Aviation Forms on the NRCC website.
+The NWCG standardized kneeboard form (PMS 250) is required for use by all dispatch centers.